House of Zhu: Other members of the family

-During the reign of the Hongwu Emperor's successors, the eldest son was traditionally appointed as the heir to the throne at a young age.
+The Ming emperors traditionally appointed their eldest sons as heir to the throne at a young age.
 Other imperial sons were given the title of prince and were sent to different regions.
-The heir to the throne would hold the title, while the other sons were known as princes of commanderies (Note: Commandery was a mid-level administrative unit in ancient and medieval Chinese states.
+The sons of these princes, aside from the designated heir (shizi), were in turn granted the title of commandery prince (Note: Commandery was a mid-level administrative unit in ancient and medieval Chinese states.
 In the 10th century, it was replaced by counties and prefectures, but the word remained a part of some aristocratic titles.) (junwang).
-In the following generations, male members of the family were granted titles in six decreasing levels ("defenders-general of the state" zhenguo jiangjun, "bulwark-generals of the state" fuguo jiangjun, "supporters-general of the state" fengguo jiangjun, "defenders-commandant of the state" zhenguo zhongwei, "bulwark-commandants of the state" fuguo zhongwei, and finally "supporter-commandants of the state" fengguo zhongwei), with each male member of the dynasty holding at least the last title.
+In the following generations, male members of the family were granted titles in six decreasing levels, with each male member of the house holding at least the least senior title as "supporter-commandants of the state" (fengguo zhongwei).
+(Note: These six titles were "defenders-general of the state" (zhenguo jiangjun), "bulwark-generals of the state" (fuguo jiangjun), "supporters-general of the state" (fengguo jiangjun), "defenders-commandant of the state" (zhenguo zhongwei), "bulwark-commandants of the state" (fuguo zhongwei), and "supporter-commandants of the state" (fengguo zhongwei).)

-In the year of the Hongwu Emperor's death (1398), there were 58 members of the family with titles.
+When the Hongwu Emperor died in 1398, there were 58 members of the family with titles.
 By the beginning of the 15th century, this number had increased to 127, and by the end of the century, there were over 2000 members with titles.
 These family members received ample support from the state treasury, as well as judicial immunity and various privileges based on their titles and status.
 Additionally, from the mid-15th century, they also began to acquire land ownership.
 According to late Ming authors, there were over 100,000 male descendants of the Hongwu Emperor during their time.
-It was not only sons who received titles and pensions, but also daughters of the imperial family and their husbands.
-As the number of dynasty members grew, the costs of their material security significantly increased, primarily affecting the northern regions of China where most of the family resided.
-For example, in 1562, the province of Shanxi spent more money on supporting the dynasty members from land tax revenue than on the expenses of provincial, prefectural, and county offices combined.
-In some northern counties, almost half of all tax income went towards supporting the dynasty members.
+Imperial daughters and their husbands also received titles and pensions.
+As the imperial family grew in size, the costs of their material security significantly increased, primarily affecting the northern regions of China where most of the family resided.
+For example, in 1562, Shanxi Province spent more money on supporting the imperial family from land tax revenue than on the expenses of provincial, prefectural, and county offices combined.
+In some northern counties, almost half of all tax income went towards supporting the family.